Economics

 Honors in Economics

-An economics major who maintains a cumulative grade point average of 3.2 and an index in economics of 3.3 or better may be invited to participate in the Honors Program in Economics.
-To receive Honors in Economics, a major must complete a research paper in economics.
+An economics major who maintains a cumulative grade point average of 3.25 and 3.5 or better in their economics courses (these GPA requirements must be maintained through completion of the student's final two semesters) may be invited to participate in the Honors Program in Economics.
+To receive Honors in Economics, an economics major must complete both ECON 3885 Introductory Econometrics and ECON 3154 Math for Economists or approved substitutions by the end of the fall semester of their senior year and write a research paper in economics.
 The research paper will normally be the outgrowth of a topic selected while taking a 3000-level elective in economics.
 The paper will usually be started during the second semester of junior year, but no later than the fall semester of senior year.
-It will be due during the tenth week of the student's final undergraduate semester and must be approved by a committee of three members of the economics faculty.
+It will be due as a draft during the twelfth week of the student's final undergraduate semester, with a final draft no later than the last day of classes.
+It must be approved by a committee of three members of the economics faculty (one mentor and two readers).
 The student will receive a grade of pass when the paper is accepted; this will be noted on the student's transcript as a one-credit course titled Honors Seminar in Economics.
-Graduation “with honors in economics” will appear on the student's transcript.
+Graduation "with honors in economics" will appear on the student's transcript.
+Students interested in (and eligible for) honors in the major need to apply by contacting their Economics Department Associate Chair during the beginning of their penultimate semester (usually, the fall semester of senior year).

 College Fed Challenge